 - Dry Needling in Myofascial Tracks in Non-Relaxing Pelvic Floor Dysfunction: A Case Study-ClinicalKey.
 Accessed October 11, 2020.
 Sheikhhoseini and Arab.
 Journal of Bodywork & Movement Therapies, 2018-04-01, Volume 22, Issue 2, Pa.

 - Dung, H. Acupuncture: An Anatomical Approach.
 2nd Edition.
 CRC Press: Boca Raton, FL; 2014.

 - Herrera, I. Ending Female Pain.
 2nd Edition.
 Duplex Publishing: NY; 2014.

 - Houser, E, Hahn, S. A Woman’s Guide to Pelvic Health.
 Johns Hopkins University Press: Baltimore, MD; 2012

-- Stewart, E. V Book.
-Bantam Books, New York, NY; 2002.
+- Stewart, E. The V Book: a doctor’s guide to complete vulvovaginal healthBantam Books, New York, NY; 2002.